slsa-framework/slsa/docs/attestation-model.md

 ### Open source

-As an open source producer, you produce software with standard open source licenses (no contracts or warranties).
-You probably use SLSA so that others can trust how your code was developed.
-If you develop open source projects that will be consumed by others, you should use the [SLSA Provenance format].
+Producers of open source code might consider these questions:
+-   Is the primary use case to convey trust in how your code was developed?
+-   Do you develope software with standard open source licenses?
+-   Will the code be consumed by others?

+In these situations, you should use the [SLSA Provenance format].
 The SLSA Provenance format offers interoperability and cohesion across the open source ecosystem.
 Users can verify any provenance statement in this format using the [Generic SLSA Verifier].

 ### Closed source, third party

+Producers of closed source code that is consumed by others might consider the following questions:
+-   Is my code produced for third party consumers, back with contracts?
+-   Is the primary use case to create trust in our organization or to comply with audits and legal requirements?

-If you develop closed source code that is consumed by others, you may not want to make all the details of your provenance available externally.
-This might apply to vendors who produce code (usually closed source) for third-party consumers, backed with contracts.
-You likely use SLSA for creating trust in your organization and to comply with audits and legal requirements.
+In these situation, you may not want to make all the details of your provenance available externally.
 Consider using Verification Summary Attestations (VSAs) to summarize provenance information in a sanitized way that's safe for external consumption.
 For more about VSAs, see the [Verification Summary Attestation] page.

 ## Model and Terminology